The abbreviation for antibiotics.

 ISP (Internet Service Provider)

-some clinics have similar positions known as Clinical Assistants.
-Responsibilities often include working up patients, triaging and returning patient calls and assisting the provider in general.
+Clinical professionals whose responsibilities often include working up patients, triaging and returning patient calls, and offering general assistance to the provider.

 MD (Medical Doctor)

-a two-character code added to a CPT® or HCPCS code that is used to help explain the procedure used for the reimbursement process.
-Up to 4 modifiers can be attached to each CPT®, although in most cases only 1 or 2 are used.
+A two-character code added to a CPT® or HCPCS code to offer additional information regarding procedures and reimbursement.
+Each CPT® code can have up to four modifiers attached to it, although in most cases only one or two are necessary.